cassiejeppsen/backups/README.md

 "Make sure your key selector is never an element/type selector or object/abstraction class.
 You never really want to see selectors like .sidebar ul{} or .footer .media{} in our theme stylesheets.

-" <b> Be explicit; target the element you want to affect, not its parent.
+" **Be explicit; target the element you want to affect, not its parent.
 Never assume that markup won’t change.
-Write selectors that target what you want, not what happens to be there already. </b>
+Write selectors that target what you want, not what happens to be there already. **

 Of course, there are always exceptions.
 Sometimes, the most logical thing to do is to use a blanket selector such as li if you want every list on the page to look the same.
 Bottom line, use your noggin and know when each are appropriate.